msosborne3/jukebox-cli-app/notes.md

 Type menu to return to the home screen
 Type list to return to the list of concerts in your zip code

+Thoughts:
+Where will I get the concert list?
+Ticketmaster, Eventful, ???
+Need to check for duplicates if getting from multiple places.